jzwart/lakeMetabolism/README.md

 Thanks, and enjoy!
 Chris

-NOTE: Some of this code has been slightly modified from the original version shown here, https://github.com/ctsolomon/lakeMetabolism  The modified code used to generate metabolism estimates described in Zwart et al. In review. (insert DOI later) can be found in the functions bootstrappedLM.R, bootstrappedLM_support.R, and backgroundR.R.
+NOTE: Some of this code has been slightly modified from the original version shown here, https://github.com/ctsolomon/lakeMetabolism  The modified code used to generate metabolism estimates described in Zwart et al. doi: 10.1002/lno.10248 can be found in the functions bootstrappedLM.R, bootstrappedLM_support.R, and backgroundR.R.